strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .6.3 =
+* Fixed bug where custom fields wouldn't be saved in 2checkout.

 = .6.2 =
 * Added after_pricing_fields location linked to the pmpro_checkout_after_pricing_fields action in the checkout template.